Home to 600,000 people, the city of Sarajevo has a war-torn past and a complicated relationship with religion.

 In Bosnia-Herzegovina, abortion is a common and even encouraged form of birth control.
-When the Pioneers team in Sarajevo discovered this, they responded by starting Glas Za Život, or Voice for Life.
+When the Pioneers team in Sarajevo discovered this, they responded by starting a right to life initiative for the unborn.

 Bosnian women are not often taught about the sanctity of life and neither are they given information about the stages of pregnancy, so they often turn to abortion.
-Glas Za Život wants to change that.
+The right to life initiative wants to change that.

-Though still a young movement, Glas Za Život has already walked alongside many women considering abortion and even helped some heal in the aftermath.
+Though still a young movement, this emerging pro-life initiative has already walked alongside many women considering abortion and even helped some heal in the aftermath.
 They have even gotten the chance to share the Gospel with the women they reach.

 Cooks in the Kitchen